Asymptotic independence in higher dimensions and its implications on risk management: Introduction

-Note that for \emph{independence} of multiple random variables, it is well-known that ``pairwise independence'' for all pairs of random variables is not equivalent to their ``mutual independence''; cf. \cite[Chapter 2]{hogg:mckean:craig:2013}.
+Note that for \emph{independence} of multiple random variables, it is well-known that ``pairwise independence'' for all pairs of random variables is not equivalent to their ``mutual independence'' (cf. \citet[Chapter 2]{hogg:mckean:craig:2013}).
 In the same vein, we propose here the concepts of \emph{pairwise asymptotic independence} in \Cref{sec:pai} and \emph{mutual asymptotic independence} in \Cref{sec:mai}.
-With the new notion of mutual asymptotic independence, we explore the ideas of ``near independence'' and ``intermediate upper tail dependence'' through all subsequent dimensions $2,3,\ldots,d$ going beyond just the $d$-dimensional characterization as given in \eqref{eq:uppertailorder}.
-In particular, we investigate and compare the various notions of \emph{asymptotic independence} and illustrate them using popular copula models.
-Moreover, we obtain two key results for the popular Gaussian copula: (i) a formulation of precise necessary and sufficient conditions for mutual asymptotic independence to hold, and, (ii) the derivation of correct tail orders for various tail events.
-Besides the Gaussian copula, we also provide examples of a variety of asymptotic (in)dependence behavior using the Archimedean copula family.
-Finally, in \Cref{sec:kwiseasyind}, we define the notion of \emph{$k$-wise asymptotic independence} for $k\in \{2, \ldots, d\}$ which captures the tail asymptotics of models lying in between pairwise and mutually asymptotically independent models.
-We conclude in \Cref{sec:concl}, also indicating broader implications of interpreting asymptotic independence in this new light.
+With the new notion of mutual asymptotic independence, we explore the ideas of ``near independence'' and ``intermediate upper tail dependence'' through all subsequent dimensions $2,3,\ldots,d$ going beyond just the $d$-dimensional characterization as given in \eqref{eq:uppertailorder}. {For models that lie between pairwise and mutually asymptotically independent models, we introduce the concept of \emph{$k$-wise asymptotic independence} for $k \in \{2, \ldots, d\}$ in \Cref{sec:kwiseasyind}.} In particular, we investigate and compare the various notions of \emph{asymptotic independence} and illustrate them using popular copula models.
+Moreover, we obtain the following three key results for the popular Gaussian copula, which have broader theoretical and practical implications: \begin{itemize} \item[(i)] a formulation of precise necessary and sufficient conditions for mutual asymptotic independence to hold, \item[(ii)] a derivation of the correct tail orders, and, \item[(iii)] the existence of Gaussian copula models exhibiting $k$-wise asymptotic independence but not $(k+1)$-wise asymptotic independence. \end{itemize} Besides the Gaussian copula, we also provide examples to exhibit the breadth of asymptotic (in)dependence behavior using the Archimedean copula family. {We apply the new notions of asymptotic independence in \Cref{sec:dro} to show its implications on assessing the risk of complex systems under distributional ambiguity.
+The different notions of asymptotic independence influence risk contagion in financial systems differently and hence may lead to an underestimation or overestimation of risk if applied improperly}.
+In particular, we exhibit this phenomenon using two pertinent conditional risk measures, namely, conditional tail probabilities and {Contagion Value-at-Risk or Conditional Value-at-Risk (CoVaR)} in dimensions $d>2$.
+Finally, in \Cref{sec:concl}, we conclude with some broader implications of interpreting asymptotic independence in this new light.
+All proofs for the results presented in this paper are provided in the Appendix.